Deadgirl

 Deadgirl is a 2008 American horror film written by Trent Haaga and directed by Marcel Sarmiento and Gadi Harel.
-It stars Shiloh Fernandez and Noah Segan as teenage boys who discover a naked, female zombie, played by Jenny Spain.
+It stars Shiloh Fernandez and Noah Segan as teenage boys who discover a naked female zombie, portrayed by Jenny Spain.
 When one of the boys wants to keep her as a sex slave and the other objects, their friendship is tested.

 Plot

-Rickie and J.T. are two high school seniors who gaze at the girls they wish they could get, especially Joann, the object of Rickie's affection, whom he has known since he was a child.
-One day, they decide to cut class and end up in an abandoned psychiatric hospital.
+Rickie and J.T. are two high school seniors who gaze at the girls they wish they could get, especially Joann, whom Rickie has known since he was a child.
+One day, they cut class and end up in an abandoned psychiatric hospital.
 They discover a mute, naked woman in the basement, chained to a table.
-While J.T. is interested in raping her, Rickie refuses and, after failing to dissuade J.T., leaves but, certain that his story will not be believed, tells no one about the woman.
-The next day, the two return to the basement where J.T. reveals that the woman is undead, which he discovered after attempting to kill her three times.
+J.T. considers raping her, and after failing to dissuade him, Rickie leaves but tells no one about their discovery.
+The next day, J.T. reveals that the woman is undead, which he discovered after attempting to kill her, and nicknames her "Deadgirl."

-When Rickie finds that J.T. also invited their friend Wheeler to rape the woman, nicknamed "Deadgirl", he decides that it is time to free her.
-He is able to cut the chain on one hand before he hears J.T. and Wheeler approaching.
-He hides, and J.T. begins to rape her.
-After he notices that her hand is free, the woman attacks him and scratches his face.
+Rickie finds that J.T. invited their friend Wheeler to join him and decides to free her.
+Rickie only manages to free one hand before J.T. and Wheeler arrive.
+As J.T. begins to rape her, the woman scratches his face.

-Rickie asks Joann out on a date, knowing she has a boyfriend.
-She rejects him, and Joann's boyfriend Johnny and Johnny's friend Dwyer beat up Rickie and Wheeler.
-Wheeler rebuts that they "have their own pussy now" and Johnny throws them in his trunk, and drives to the asylum with Dwyer to see Deadgirl.
-Rickie convinces Johnny to force Deadgirl to perform oral sex on him, and Deadgirl bites Johnny's penis, infecting him.
-The next day, Johnny races to the bathroom during class and his intestines burst out of his body, leaving him in the same undead state as Deadgirl.
+Despite knowing she has a boyfriend, Rickie asks Joann out and gets rejected.
+Her boyfriend Johnny and Dwyer, Johnny's friend, beat up Rickie and Wheeler.
+Wheeler baits them into coming to see Deadgirl.
+Rickie convinces Johnny to force Deadgirl to perform oral sex on him, and she bites Johnny's penis.
+The next day, in the school bathroom, Johnny finds out he is infected and runs to the bathroom.
+His intestines burst out of his body, and he is found in a vegetative state in the bathroom, leaving him in the same undead state as Deadgirl.